Manila–Cavite Expressway

-CAVITEX is operated and maintained by the Public Estates Authority Tollway Corporation (PEATC), a non-chartered government-owned and controlled corporation (GOCC), a subsidiary of the Public Estates Authority (PEA), a government agency under the Office of the President, and is in a joint venture with the Cavite Infrastructure Corporation, a unit of Metro Pacific Investments Corporation (MPIC).
+CAVITEX is operated and maintained by the PEA Tollway Corporation (PEATC), (Note: PEA stands for "Public Estates Authority", the former name of the Philippine Reclamation Authority (PRA).) a non-chartered government-owned and controlled corporation (GOCC) and a subsidiary of the Philippine Reclamation Authority (PRA), an agency under the Office of the President.
+PEATC is in a joint venture with the Cavite Infrastructure Corporation (CIC), a unit of Metro Pacific Investments.